Evaluation of Surrogate Endpoints Based on Meta-Analysis with Surrogate Indices: Simulations

 \paragraph{Bias and Estimation Error}

-Figure \ref{fig:mse-mean-bias} (a) shows the median bias of the estimated trial-level correlation coefficients for the correponding estimands (which are not data-adaptive for the untransformed surrogate and data-adaptive for the estimated surrogate indices).
-This figures shows that the estimator is median biased, but the the bias decreases as $N$ increases.
+Figure \ref{fig:mse-mean-bias} (a) shows the median bias of the estimated trial-level correlation coefficients for the corresponding estimands (which are not data-adaptive for the original surrogate and data-adaptive for the estimated surrogate indices).
+This figure shows that the estimator is median biased, but the bias decreases as $N$ increases.

 Figure \ref{fig:mse-mean-bias} (b) shows the mean squared error (MSE) of the estimated trial-level correlation coefficients for the corresponding estimands.
 This figure shows that, as expected, the MSE decreases as $N$ increases.
 Even for $N = 6$ the MSE is small enough to consider the estimator as useful in practice.
 For a larger number of trials, the MSE is very small; hence, $\rho_{\text{trial}}^{g_N}$ can be estimated with high precision.
 Note, however, that this high precision is related to the true value being close to 1 in some scenarios.
-For instance, in the proof-of-concept scenario with moderate violations of the surrogacy and comparability assumptions, the MSE with the untransformed surrogate is considerably larger than the MSE in other settings where the estimand is closer to one.
+For instance, in the proof-of-concept scenario with moderate violations of the surrogacy and comparability assumptions, the MSE with the original surrogate is considerably larger than the MSE in other settings where the estimand is closer to one.

 Figure \ref{fig:mse-mean-bias} (b) also shows that correcting the estimated covariance matrix to the closest positive definite matrix leads to a smaller MSE in some settings, but overall makes little difference.